moz411/scribble/js/README.md

-Draw 2D primitives in a sketchy look, from p5.scribble.js
+Plotting library for Jupyter Notebook in a sketchy look, from p5.scribble.js

 Package Install
 ---------------